astro/microvm.nix/doc/src/faq.md

 opportunity of adding more custom config that is optimized for common MicroVM use-cases.

+The **microvm.nix** project contains instructions for Github to build the `microvm-kernel` package every night and push the binary to Cachix.
+In order to use that binary cache, try running `nix build github:astro/microvm.nix#microvm-kernel` and answer the prompts.

 ## How to centralize logging with journald?